-Interrupt Response Time The interrupt execution response for all the enabled Atmel[®]AVR[®] interrupts is four clock cycles minimum.
-After four clock cycles, the Program Vector address for the actual interrupt handling routine is executed.
-During this 4-clock cycle period, the Program Counter is pushed onto the Stack.
-The Vector is normally a jump to the interrupt routine, and this jump takes three clock cycles.
+The interrupt execution response for all the enabled AVR interrupts is four clock cycles minimum.
+After four clock cycles the program vector address for the actual interrupt handling routine is executed.
+During this four clock cycle period, the Program Counter is pushed onto the Stack.
+The vector is normally a jump to the interrupt routine, and this jump takes three clock cycles.
 If an interrupt occurs during execution of a multi-cycle instruction, this instruction is completed before the interrupt is served.
 If an interrupt occurs when the MCU is in sleep mode, the interrupt execution response time is increased by four clock cycles.
 This increase comes in addition to the start-up time from the selected sleep mode.

 A return from an interrupt handling routine takes four clock cycles.
-During these four clock cycles, the Program Counter (2 bytes) is popped back from the Stack, the Stack Pointer is incremented by 2, and the I-bit in SREG is set.
+During these four clock cycles, the Program Counter (two bytes) is popped back from the Stack, the Stack Pointer is incremented by two, and the I-bit in SREG is set.

-AVR ATmega8 Memories
+7. AVR Memories

-This section describes the different memories in the Atmel[®]AVR[®] ATmega8.
-The AVR architecture has two main memory spaces, the Data memory and the Program Memory space.
-In addition, the ATmega8 features an EEPROM Memory for data storage.
+This section describes the different memories in the ATmega16A.
+The AVR architecture has two main memory spaces, the Data Memory and the Program Memory space.
+In addition, the ATmega16A features an EEPROM Memory for data storage.
 All three memory spaces are linear and regular.

-In-System Reprogrammable Flash Program Memory
+7.2 In-System Reprogrammable Flash Program Memory

-The ATmega8 contains 8Kbytes On-chip In-System Reprogrammable Flash memory for program storage.
-Since all AVR instructions are 16-bits or 32-bits wide, the Flash is organized as 4K × 16 bits.
+The ATmega16A contains 16Kbytes On-chip In-System Reprogrammable Flash memory for program storage.
+Since all AVR instructions are 16 or 32 bits wide, the Flash is organized as 8K x 16.
 For software security, the Flash Program memory space is divided into two sections, Boot Program section and Application Program section.

 The Flash memory has an endurance of at least 10,000 write/erase cycles.
-The ATmega8 Program Counter (PC) is 12 bits wide, thus addressing the 4K Program memory locations.
-The operation of Boot Program section and associated Boot Lock Bits for software protection are described in detail in "Boot Loader Support - Read-While-Write Self-Programming" on page 202.
-"Memory Programming" on page 215 contains a detailed description on Flash Programming in SPI- or Parallel Programming mode.
+The ATmega16A Program Counter (PC) is 13 bits wide, thus addressing the 8K program memory locations.
+The operation of Boot Program section and associated Boot Lock bits for software protection are described in detail in "Boot Loader Support - Read-While-Write Self-Programming" on page 237.
+"Memory Programming" on page 251 contains a detailed description on Flash data serial downloading using the SPI pins or the JTAG interface.

-Constant tables can be allocated within the entire Program memory address space (see the LPM - Load Program memory instruction description).
+Constant tables can be allocated within the entire program memory address space (see the LPM - Load Program Memory Instruction Description).

-Timing diagrams for instruction fetch and execution are presented in "Instruction Execution Timing" on page 13.
+Timing diagrams for instruction fetch and execution are presented in "Instruction Execution Timing" on page 12.

-Figure 7.
+Figure 7-1.
 Program Memory Map

-SRAM Data Memory
+7.3 SRAM Data Memory

-Figure 8 shows how the Atmel®AVR® SRAM Memory is organized.
+Figure 7-2 shows how the ATmega16A SRAM Memory is organized.

-The lower 1120 Data memory locations address the Register File, the I/O Memory, and the internal data SRAM.
+The lower 1120 Data Memory locations address the Register File, the I/O Memory, and the internal data SRAM.
 The first 96 locations address the Register File and I/O Memory, and the next 1024 locations address the internal data SRAM.

-The five different addressing modes for the Data memory cover: Direct, Indirect with Displacement, Indirect, Indirect with Pre-decrement, and Indirect with Post-increment.
+The five different addressing modes for the data memory cover: Direct, Indirect with Displacement, Indirect, Indirect with Pre-decrement, and Indirect with Post-increment.
 In the Register File, registers R26 to R31 feature the indirect addressing pointer registers.